cainsusk/BitcoinCore-Architecture/A1/script.md

 The `blockchain` is transmitted and maintained by nodes, which are computer systems connected to the Internet & running the Bitcoin core protocol.

+A node can have the functions of: Miner, Full `Blockchain`, Wallet

+Additionally, all nodes have the function to communicate with other nodes on the network.

 Miner nodes are the workhorses of Bitcoin Core.
 They run a special version of the Bitcoin Core protocol which contains rules for how to generate blocks.
 Once a block is created, it is then broadcast to other nodes to be added to the